apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 In CloudStack terminology, a Network ACL is a group of Network ACL rules.
 Network ACL rules are processed by their order, starting with the lowest numbered rule.
-Each rule defines at least an affected protocol, traffic type, action and affected destination / source network.
+Each rule defines at least an affected protocol, traffic type, action and affected destination / source Network.
 The following table shows a exemplary content of a "default_deny" ACL.

 .. cssclass:: table-striped table-bordered table-hover